legal resources necessary to hold negligent facilities accountable.

 Observations were made of a resident "in his room sitting in a wheelchair watching television" on April 26, 2018, at 3:15 PM.
 There was a water pitcher at the bedside, but the pitcher was empty."
 The following morning at 8:12 AM, "the resident was lying in bed with the head of his bed elevated.
 There was no water pitcher at the bedside."

 If you suspect your loved one has suffered harm through abuse, neglect or mistreatment while a resident at Davis Life Care Center, call the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 now for legal assistance.
-Our law firm fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Pine Bluff.
+Our network of attorneys fights aggressively on behalf of Jefferson County victims of mistreatment living in long-term facilities including nursing homes in Pine Bluff.
 Our experienced attorneys provide victims of nursing home abuse the legal representation they need against all those who caused them harm.
-Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
+Our network of attorneys can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.
 Contact us now to schedule a free case review to discuss how to secure justice and resolve a financial compensation claim.
 Let us fight aggressively on your family's behalf to ensure your rights are protected.